Shark Month Profile: The Megamouth Shark

 - Completely harmless to man.

-- There have been only 60 sightings.
+- There have been fewer than 100 sightings.

 - It’s one of three known filter feeding sharks, including the basking shark and the whale shark.